jamesefhawkins/jamesefhawkins.github.io/reading/index.md

 Achieves an incredible empire by the time he's 30.
 Leaves you simultaneously impressed but very conflicted about the means.

+### Jony Ive: The Genius Behind Apple's Greatest Products

+I learned _much_ more about how Apple's design team actually works by reading this than Steve Jobs' bio.
+Specifically: (i) what it means to be design-led, and (ii) what it meant to Apple to be a product-led company, focussing on that as an input then just growing a ton of revenue "automatically".
+Going to read more about executives versus CEOs in future.

 ## Design

 ### Design as Art, Bruno Manari